jerome-quere/la-metric-gitlab/README.md

 # LaMetric app for gitlab

-This LaMetric apps allow you to display information about your gitlab instance on yout [LaMetric device](lametric.com)
+This LaMetric apps allow you to display information about your gitlab instance on your [LaMetric device](lametric.com)

 ### Quick start
  1) Generate a personal gitlab token